EHB-TI/web-app-brute-force/Files/Feedback.md

 The emphasis of our testing is on safety.
 Since functionality, risk and security influence each other, and often even determine each other, the business logic is also expected to be tested.
 Is the application achieving its objectives?
 Is the app doing this in a safe way?
 The threat model of the customer can help us with this.
 After all, a good threat model also contains risks that are specific to the application.
 Do we agree with our client's risk assessment?
 Are the main risks being addressed in a proper manner?
 We will pay special attention to access rights to see if they are properly enforced?
 To evaluate this we need to be able to sign up with different roles.

+Throughout the testing of the website the uptime was not consistent. /////

 <br/><br/>

-## 1. Evaluation criteria regarding registration
+## 1. Evaluation criteria regarding registration and passwords

 ### **Log in and Registration:**

 Users can **not** create an account in order to log in.
 This is a problem because the website is only available for users that are logged in.
 Upon visiting the website the user is prompted with a log in screen but since the users is not allowed to create an account it is impossible for a client to use the website.
 Demo accounts have been provided to make sure we could test the different functionalities of the website.
 But an outside user can not create his/her own account to access the services.
 Using the demo accounts we can navigate the different views of the website, the website clearly indicates whether the user is logged in or not and provides the functionality to log out if needed.

 Since the registration is not functional, the user informations are not available.
 The user can not view or modify his/her personal information.
+Passwords can not be created which indicates that the criteria regarding password creation have not been met.

+The passwords that have been provided alongside the demo accounts do not meeet the minimum requirements and are of a risky nature.
+The passwords do not contain any capital letters, punctuation, numbers or a defined length.

 <br>